vircadia/vircadia-docs-sphinx/docs/source/sell/submission-rules.rst

 Restricted Content
 ----------------------------

-Any content marketed as a version of an item that is meant to allow users to experience a product before purchasing the full version is permitted (demo, trial, lite etc).
-The description text must clearly state all limitations, and the restricted version must be free.
+We accept versions of content that allow the user to experience the product prior to purchasing the full version (demo, trial, lite etc.) For these submissions, the item must be free and the description text must clearly state all limitations of the item.

 -----------------------------
 Submissions with Scripts